AbdallahCoptan/AbdallahCoptan.github.io/README.md

 ```sh
 git checkout -b develop
 ```
-**All teh development should be on the develop branch, and the master will not be touched anymore**
+**All the development should be on the develop branch, and the master will not be touched anymore**

 Updating the `package.json` file by adding a new *script* on "scripts" section: